4G Mobile Broadband Demand Challenges U.S. Mobile Carriers

-Two years ago I wrote this post about 4G mobile broadband challenging U.S. Mobile Carriers.
+4g mobile broadband has more twists and turns than an unborn baby in its mother.
 Consumer and business demand continues as the carriers beef up efforts to supply faster wireless services.
-Why are U.S. mobile carriers so far behind wireless technologies?
+But the U.S. mobile carriers are behind wireless technologies?
 Why has it taken U.S. carriers so long to begin offering 4G broadband service?
 Why are Asia, Europe and other areas of the world ahead of the United States?

 4G Mobile Broadband and LTE